arnab132/Prims-Algorithm-Graph/README.md

 The idea of using key values is to pick the minimum weight edge from cut.
 The key values are used only for vertices which are not yet included in MST, the key value for these vertices indicate the minimum weight edges connecting them to the set of vertices included in MST.

-How to implement the above algorithm?
+How to Implement the above algorithm?

 We use a boolean array mstSet[] to represent the set of vertices included in MST.
 If a value mstSet[v] is true, then vertex v is included in MST, otherwise not.
 Array key[] is used to store key values of all vertices.
 Another array parent[] to store indexes of parent nodes in MST.
 The parent array is the output array which is used to show the constructed MST.